top of page

 Report from Inside the Circle

-When I was young, for a long time I believed there were circles that, once you got into them, everything would change.
-Things would become cleaner, more enjoyable, more efficient.
+When I was young, I believed for a long time that there were circles you could get into, and once you were inside, everything would change.
+Life would become cleaner, more enjoyable, more efficient.
 Fewer problems, more success.
 Those on the inside knew something.
-Something the rest of us could only stare at from the outside, with no real hope of ever getting in.
+Something the rest of us could only stare at from the outside, with no real chance of ever getting in.

-I wanted those circles.
-Artists, athletes, lawyers, soldiers, police officers, technology people.
+I wanted into those circles.
+Artists.
+Athletes.
+Lawyers.
+Soldiers.
+Police officers.
+Tech people.
 Always the ones that fit the phase of life I was in at the time.
-The point was that they were closed.
-You could not just walk in.
-Closure itself was a promise.
+The key was that they were closed.
+Not something you could just walk into.
+The exclusivity itself was the promise.
 Quality.
 Knowledge.
 A higher level of existence.

-It became clear fairly quickly that entry required sacrifice and loyalty.
-And I made the sacrifices that were expected and required.
+It became clear pretty quickly that getting in required sacrifice and loyalty.
+I paid the price.
+I made the expected sacrifices.

-Then I got into several of those circles.
+And eventually, I did get into a few of those circles.
 Not by accident.
-I worked with them, next to them, for them.
+I worked with them, alongside them, for them.
 I was inside.
-I listened, I watched, I became part of how things functioned.
-And somewhere after the first wave of enthusiasm, Montaigne’s question started working in me: what is the general lie that this circle presents to the outside world?
+I listened.
+I observed.
+I was part of how things worked.
+And somewhere after the initial excitement wore off, a question started to echo in my head-one Montaigne once asked in a different form: what is the shared lie we represent to the outside world from within this circle?

 Not a lie in the sense of deliberately misleading others.
-More like a shared stage set.
+More like a collective stage set.
 An unspoken agreement.
-That outwardly we appear stronger, more composed, more confident.
-That things are in order here.
-That we have already solved it.
-That we are capable of more than others.
+We show the outside world that we are stronger, more composed, more confident.
+That things are under control.
+That we’ve figured it out.
+That we’re capable of more than others.

-Constant lack of time.
-Deadlines piling up.
+Permanent time pressure.
+Deadlines that constantly slip.
 Projects that are never truly finished.
 Spoken and unspoken fears.
 Health issues.
 Relationship chaos.
 Forced smiles before meetings.
-Fatigue that you are not supposed to name.
-Decisions endlessly postponed because no one wants to carry the consequences.
+Exhaustion you’re not supposed to admit.
+Decisions postponed because no one wants to carry the consequences.
+Mandatory leisure programs.
+Mandatory travel.

 The same noise as everywhere else.
-Just among more expensive furniture.
-In better suits.
-With bigger words.
-And with permanent liquidity problems.
+Just surrounded by more expensive props.
+Better suits.
+Bigger words.
+And a constant liquidity problem.

-After a while it becomes obvious that the problems inside the circle are not different from those outside it.
-The difference is not their weight, but the cover provided by the circle itself.
-From the outside these circles look stable.
-From the inside they are fragile.
-They require constant maintenance, like an old machine that still works, but every part of it is creaking.
+After a while, it becomes obvious that the problems inside the circle are no different from those outside.
+The difference isn’t their weight-it’s that they’re hidden behind the outline of a closed system.
+From the outside, these circles look stable.
+Maintaining that appearance costs enormous amounts of money.
+From the inside, they’re fragile.
+They require constant maintenance.

-The biggest lesson was not disappointment.
+The biggest lesson wasn’t disappointment.
 It was relief.
-Because I realized I was not behind.
+Because I realized I wasn’t behind.
 There was no secret knowledge I had missed.
 No door behind which the weight of life suddenly disappears.

-That is why today I say what I could not have accepted when I was young: do not long for the circle.
-Not because it is bad, but because it is not what you imagine.
-What it takes from you is illusion.
-And we all start with very little of that.
+That’s why today I say something I couldn’t have accepted when I was young: don’t long to be inside the circle.
+Not because it’s bad-but because it’s not what you think.
+What it takes away is illusion.
+And illusion is something we already have very little of.
 Yet illusion is an effective survival tool.
-When it diminishes, disillusionment grows.
+As it fades, disillusionment grows.
 About what?
 About everything.

-If you do get inside, look around calmly.
-It is instructive.
+If you do get in, look around.
+It’s instructive.
 Sobering.
-But do not think that life begins there.
-Life begins exactly where you are.
+But don’t believe that life starts there.
+Life always starts in the same place: where you are.
 Inside the circle, you just realize this faster.

 Contact